kannankvs/md2/SONiC-User-Manual.md

 Note that all commands are case sensitive.

-# 1) How to login, how to configure management interface, loopback address configuration
+# Login, Configure Management Interface

+This section explains how to login to

-## Login (Repeat from CLIGuide)
+## Login

 All SONiC devices support both the serial console based login and the SSH based login by default.
 The default credential (if not modified at image build time) for login is admin/YourPaSsWoRd.